FAQs & Transfer Resources

 Admissions

-Returning Students: If the last institution you attended was UNM Gallup, Los Alamos, Taos, or Valencia but you are no longer an active student (it has been more than three consecutive semesters since you took a course) then you need to complete the Albuquerque Campus Undergraduate Application.
+Returning Students: If the last institution a student attended was UNM Gallup, Los Alamos, Taos, or Valencia, but the student is no longer an active student, (it has been more than three consecutive semesters since the student took a course) then they will be required to pay the application fee.
+The fee can only be waived if the application is completed at a recruitment event sponsored by UNM Admissions & Recruitment.

 Answer 8